 Our curriculum shifts mindsets and embeds critical management skills through an integrated and interrelated set of courses.

-GMAN 702 - Program Orientation: Global Management Skills and Global Communication
+GMAN 702 - Global Management Communication

 You will learn to use data analysis to support of global managerial decision-making.
 Topics covered include descriptive statistics, probability models, decision theory, applied statistical analysis, and deterministic forecasting models.
 You will also have the opportunity to sharpen your computer spreadsheet skills.
 Basic research methods for research global consulting projects are also covered.